-The Ribstone Creek Aguifer comprises the porous and permeable parts of the Ribstone Creek Member.
-Structure contours have been prepared for the top and bottom of the Member, which underlies the southeastern part of the County, predominantly south of township 051 and east of range 12, W4M.
-The structure contours show the Member being mostly less than 20 metres thick.
+The Ribstone Creek Aquifer comprises the porous and permeable parts of the Ribstone Creek Member.
+Structure contours have been prepared for the top and bottom of the Member, which underlies 70% of the western half of the County.
+The structure contours show the Member being mostly less than ten metres thick.
+However, because of the local hydrogeological setting, the Ribstone Creek Aquifer is mainly incorporated into the Milan Aquifer and the amount of information for the Ribstone Creek Aquifer interval is very limited.
+The Groundwater Query does not include information for the Ribstone Creek Aquifer, only the Milan Aquifer.